theNewDynamic/how-the-icc-works.org/_introduction/crimes-against-humanity.md

 cases:
 sort_order: 3
 ---

-Crimes Against Humanity (CAH) are criminal acts committed within the context of a “widespread and systematic attack directed against a civilian population”.
-A CAH may be many different things  such as murder, rape, persecution, extermination, and torture.
-CAH can occur during an armed conflict or peace.
+A Crimes Against Humanity (CAH) is a criminal act committed within the context of a “widespread and systematic attack directed against a civilian population”.
+A CAH includes acts such as murder, rape, persecution, extermination, and torture.
+A CAH can occur during war or peace.